DrLex0/MightyVariableFan/README.md

 **Note:** even though you should reconfigure your slicer to output RepRap-flavor G-code, the GPX program to convert G-code into X3G must still be configured to output code for the FlashForge Creator Pro (`-m fcp` option)!

 During a print you can observe the current PWM duty cycle, and manipulate it if you wish, by opening the PWM server interface on a computer, tablet or smartphone.
 The default address is `http://your.RPi.address:8080/`.
 The interface is currently still very crude but should be self-explanatory.
 It also allows to *shut down the Pi cleanly.* This is not terribly important, but recommended if the Pi's power supply is behind the same switch as the printer's.
 It is better to perform a clean shutdown than simply pulling the power.
 Wait at least 10 seconds for the Pi to shut down before disconnecting the mains.

+In the Tools folder, there are files `PWMFanOff.x3g` and `PWMFanMax.x3g` that play the sequences for disabling the fan and setting it to 100%.
+These are useful for several things:
+* in case you had to abort a print, and don't have direct access to the PWM web interface to stop the fan.
+* as a quick routine test of the fan system after booting up your printer.
+This is especially recommended if you're about to do a print where correct cooling is crucial.
+So far I've had one occasion where the microphone didn't pick up any sound after I had taken the system apart and reassembled it (most likely a bad contact with the 3.5 mm plug, it was fixed after I had cleaned the plug and reinserted it).

 Last but not least, if you previously neglected fan speed values in your slicer profiles (as you should have), now is the time to go through them again and try to enter sensible values.
 Optimal values will differ between each filament, and also depend on what kind of extruder, nozzle, and cooling duct you are using.
 Be prepared to experiment and tweak!